-For the year ended 31 December 2022, the Group's selling and distribution expenses increased to approximately RMB3,301,000 from RMB2,511,000, representing an increase of approximately 32%.
-This was mainly due to the increase in salaries and depreciation during the year.
+For the year ended 31 December 2023, the Group's selling and distribution expenses was decreased to approximately RMB3,096,000 from RMB3,301,000, representing a decrease of approximately 6%.
+This was mainly due to decrease in the transportation cost and depreciation cost during the year 2023.